dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/PureQT/README.md

 * Qt Ver: QT 5.2.1 or later
 * Compiler Ver: gcc/g++ 4.8.1

 If using Manifold, you can follow these steps to install Qt from the command line.
-The setup should be similar for any other ubuntu-based OES.
+The setup should be similar for any other ubuntu-based onboard computer.

 ```
 sudo apt-get update